-- 23. Start of Play an Official signal (bell, horn, etc.) shall be sounded to signal the scheduled starting time for each game.
-Any player arriving at the green more than twenty minutes after the official signal has been sounded shall cause that player to forfeit such game to the opposition. - 24.
+23. Start of Play - an Official signal (bell, horn, etc.) shall be sounded to signal the scheduled starting time for the first game of each day.
+Each subsequent game on each rink will

+- start within 20 minutes after the previous game's completion on that rink.
+Any player arriving at the green more than twenty minutes after the official starting time shall cause that player to forfeit such game to the opposition. - 24.
 End of Play At the completion of the allocated time, the appointed official will signal the end time of play by a bell, horn, etc. At this time, players will complete the current end they are playing.
 (The start of an end is determined by the delivery of the jack by the first player in that end). - 25.
-Time limits will be imposed during post round robin play.
+Time limits will be imposed during medal rounds.